By Foster Commerce

 In an increasingly content-rich internet, shoppers can easily avoid a path that doesn’t suit their buying habits — and they do.

-That's why targeted content that answers potential buyers’ questions about products and services is critical to marketing success for ecommerce companies.
+That's why targeted content that answers potential buyers’ questions about products and services is critical for the success of ecommerce companies.

 The modern buyer's journey is iterative.
 With 71% of customers shopping on mobile, purchases are made after repeated engagements with a brand over time, fueled by search.